AljoschaMeyer/minmux/README.md

   // bounds.
   //
   // If the promises are not kept, the other endpoint may consider this an
-  // error, but it does not have to (implementations of us not forced to track
+  // error, but it does not have to (implementations are thus not forced to
-  // this information if they would not use it for optimizations anyways).
+  // track this information if they would not use it for optimizations anyways).

   // Promise to perform at least some more writes, provided the required credit
   // will be eventually granted.